 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.

-The Department of Brain and Cognitive Sciences is currently seeking a Fiscal Officer to provide financial oversight of the department's operating budget and assist the AO with strategic financial planning.
+The Department of Brain and Cognitive Sciences is currently seeking a Development Events Assistant.
 Please visit the Careers Across MIT's website to apply.

 For a list of all other postdoc, staff, and research positions currently being advertised, navigate to the MIT Career page.